Hey Everyone!

 Influences outside of art are just too numerous to name, but if I keep it to just art influences, then the great cubists Braque and Picasso, surrealists from Dali to Giger, contemporary I like Warhol and Hockney and comic artists John Byrne and Bill Sienkiewicz.
 Byrne for form, Sienkiewicz for style.

-http://www.juvenalreisstudios.com).
+My studio?
+Well I rent a space separate from my home at a place called Juvenal reis studios (http://www.juvenalreisstudios.com ).
 The atmosphere here is different from day to day, depending on things like what I'm working on, when the deadline is, how much sleep I've gotten (or haven't gotten as is generally the case).
 But most of the time it's music or podcasts, as movies or tv can demand too much visual attention.

 Usually for music in the studio, I prefer classic 77 punk or some Kalifornia 80's hardcore.
 I need that constant energy feed it gives me.
 When it comes to podcasts, it's usually comics related.
-I don't have any friends in NYC yet that are into comics, so it doesn't come up much as a topic of
+I don't have any friends in NYC yet that are into comics, so it doesn't come up much as a topic of discussion in my social life.
+In comics it's good to know about stuff even if it is outside your area of interest.
+That's where podcasts come in.

 If you had been unable to pursue art so directly over the years, what do you think that alternate reality you would be doing with himself?
 What else interests you?